 Removal or discarding

-Collection review for the purpose of deselecting items can be done by LRC staff or
+Collection review for the purpose of deselecting items can be done by Library staff or by faculty.

 Criteria for Removal

-There are other reasons to consider discarding a title besides poor condition.
-Other
+There are other reasons to consider discarding a title besides poor condition, including:

 - Lack of currency